codeanywhere/documentation/src/docs/markdowns/general/getting-started/faq.md

 - **Java** – Java Development Stack with OpenJDK7, OpenJDE7 and Tomcat7 preinstalled
 - **.NET Core** – .NET Core Development Stack

-You should use a stack or a programming language which best fits your programming needs.
-If you wish to create a custom stack, you can do so by following [these instructions](/dashboard/custom-stacks/create-new-stack).
+You should use a template or a programming language which best fits your programming needs.
+If you wish to create a custom template, you can do so by following [these instructions](/dashboard/custom-templates/create-new-template).

 ### <a name="which-connections-are-allowed-and-how-to-connect-them" href="#which-connections-are-allowed-and-how-to-connect-them" class="anchor-link"><img src="/images/anchor.svg" alt="Link anchor" class="anchor-img"></a>Which connections are allowed and how to connect them?